 If you have ever been to an onsen in Japan, you might be familiar with the concept of yuagari doroko (湯上り処), the practice of enjoying a cool drink to cool yourself down after taking a dip in the hot onsen water.
 The Toreiyu Tsubasa wants to bring this experience to you too, and thus built a Yuagari Lounge (湯上りラウンジ) car next to the footbath car, to mimic that experience by providing a casual and relaxed tatami seating area!
 The lounge features bar counter stocked with locally brewed Yamagata sake, fruit juice made from Yamagata-produced fruits, snacks and ice cream.
 As they are sold by the cup, sake lovers will enjoy sampling and comparing the sake bar’s different local varieties, but I highly recommend the fruit juices.

 Relaxing after a footbath session.
 (Image credit: JR East / Carissa Loh)

-At only ¥150 per can and with six flavors to choose from, these Made in Yamagata fruit juices are great drinks to enjoy after the footbath session.
+At only ¥150 per can and with six flavours to choose from, these Made in Yamagata fruit juices are great drinks to enjoy after the footbath session.
 Yamagata produces top quality fruits, so don’t miss your change to try them.
-I bought all six flavors to try, and my favorite is the grape!
+I bought all six flavours to try, and my favorite is the grape!
 In the lounge there are also frame props to take photos and memories of your trip.

 Fruit motifs on board the Toreiyu Tsubasa.
 (Image credit: JR East / Carissa Loh)